DanielVikoyr/dynamic-frcm/README.md

 ```
 docker images
 ```
-You should see something like this:
+You should now see something like this:

 <img src="https://github.com/ADA502-FireGuard/dynamic-frcm/assets/94006886/17d6a082-31cb-43e8-91dd-940c71ddd789" width="620">